 Longtime NFL announcer Cris Collinsworth has had a memorable 40-plus years in football.

 Collinsworth first starred for the Cincinnati Bengals in the 1980s, growing into one of the most productive receivers in franchise history.
-After several broadcasting jobs, Collinsworth has teamed up with the legendary Al Michaels on Sunday Night Football since 2009.
+After several broadcasting jobs, Collinsworth returned to national prominence when teamed up with the legendary Al Michaels on Sunday Night Football in 2009.

-The duo of Collinsworth and Michaels has become a beloved one.
+While they have since split up, the duo of Collinsworth and Michaels became a beloved one.
 However, the partnership nearly ended after two seasons because Collinsworth could have died in a 2011 restaurant incident.

 Cris Collinsworth had an impressive NFL career